dargava/okd-backup/README.md

 | `oc` or `kubectl` | Must be in `PATH` and logged into the cluster |
 | SSH access to a control plane node | Required for `--etcd` only |
 | NFS mount or local directory | Backup storage destination |

-No Python, pip, or other runtime dependencies are required.

 ---